brillout/goldpage/docs/readme.template.md

 :sparkles:&nbsp; <b>Easy</b>

 We designed `ssr-coin` to be highly flexible with minimal configuration.
-Resulting into, what we believe to be, the easiest SSR solution out there.
+Resulting into what we believe to be the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries Included</b>